-RULE 241.10.
+RULE 251.10.
 INVESTIGATION OF ALLEGATIONS

 (a) When Commenced.
 If, pursuant to C.R.C.P.
-241.9, the Regulation Counsel makes a determination to proceed, the Regulation Counsel shall give the attorney in question written notice that the attorney is under investigation and of the general nature of the allegations made against the attorney.
+251.9, the Regulation Counsel makes a determination to proceed with an investigation, the Regulation Counsel shall give the attorney in question written notice that the attorney is under investigation and of the general nature of the allegations made against the attorney.
 The attorney in question shall file with the Regulation Counsel a written response to the allegations made against the attorney within twenty days after notice of the investigation is given.